foundry-vtt-community/wiki.js/development/library-modules.md

 - [DF's Hotkeys](https://foundryvtt.com/packages/lib-df-hotkeys/) - It allows modules to register their own Keyboard Shortcuts and gives way for users to then customize those hotkey bindings.
 - [SocketLib](https://github.com/manuelVo/foundryvtt-socketlib) - Provides commonly needed socket patterns in an abstracted form.
 - [Arbron's Context Menu Library](https://github.com/arbron/fvtt-context-menu-library) - Allows expansion of context menus for Compendium Entries and Module Management.
+- [Scene Packer](https://github.com/League-of-Foundry-Developers/scene-packer) - A toolset for content creators which helps package scenes for compendium distribution.
+- [libCaptions](https://github.com/bekriebel/fvtt-module-lib-captions) - Provides a way for other modules to display captions in the FVTT interface.